-For the Colombian city of Medellín, cooperation between civic society, private enterprise, policymakers and academics laid the foundations for small, high-impact urban developments that targeted the city’s social inequity and economic inequality.
-This “urban acupuncture” transformed what was once the homicide capital of the world into a model of sustainable urban liveability – and earned Medellín the 2014 Lee Kuan Yew World City Prize Special Mention, and the 2016 Prize Laureate.
+For Medellín, co-operation between civic society, private enterprise, policymakers and academics laid the foundations for small, high-impact urban developments that targeted its social inequity and economic inequality.
+This ‘urban acupuncture’ transformed what was once the homicide capital of the world into a model of sustainable urban liveability.

 Over two decades ago, Medellín was crippled by a cycle of drug-fuelled violence, crime and corruption.
 The city faced deep-rooted and widespread inequality and political corruption.
 Drug traffickers and sub-state militias had, in some cases, supplanted civic authority over Medellín’s poorest, most overcrowded and marginalised communities.
 In 1991, the Inter-American Development Bank ranked the city’s homicide rate as the world’s highest, at 380 deaths per 100,000 inhabitants annually.
 Medellín, Colombia’s second-largest city, once labelled by Time magazine as “the world’s most dangerous city”, faced severe challenges to deliver safety, security and opportunities for its people.